ym001/distancia/docs/index.rst

 *Contributing*
 ------------

 We welcome contributions!
-If you would like to contribute to distancia, please read the `contributing`_ guide to get started.
+If you would like to contribute to **Distancia**, please read the `contributing`_ guide to get started.
 We appreciate your help in making this project better.

 .. contributing: https://distancia.readthedocs.io/en/latest/CONTRIBUTING.html